denoptim-project/DENOPTIM/README.md

     cd $DENOPTIM_HOME/test/PtCOLX2_FSE
     bash runCombinatorialExperiment.sh

-## Usage
-### Graphical User Interface
-The graphical user interface (GUI) of DENOPTIM facilitates the preparation and analysis of DENOPTIM experiments.
-After building the DENOPTIM package (see Installation), the GUI can be launched by double-click on the <code>$DENOPTIM_HOME/build/GUI.jar</code> file or using the following command

-    java -jar $DENOPTIM_HOME/build/GUI.jar

-### Command Line Programs
-DENOPTIM programs are typically run using the following command

-    java -jar <program.jar> <input_parameters>

-where <code>&lt;program.jar&gt;</code> is the JAR file of the program you what to run, for instance <code>DenoptimGA.jar</code> for the the genetic algorithm, or <code>DenoptimCG.jar</code> for the 3D-structure builder, or <code>FragSpaceExplorer.jar</code> for the virtual screening tool, and <code>&lt;input_parameters&gt;</code> is a text file containing [keywords](https://htmlpreview.github.io/?https://github.com/denoptim-project/DENOPTIM/blob/master/doc/user_manual.html#Toc35546_1191730726).
-A complete example of usage of the genetic algorithm can be found under the test folder at (./test/PtCOLX2).

-## User Manual
-The complete user manual is available under the <code>doc</code> folder and is accessible [on line](http://htmlpreview.github.com/?https://github.com/denoptim-project/DENOPTIM/blob/master/doc/user_manual.html)

 ## Contributing
 Open an issue to point out any unreported and unexpected behaviors, bugs, or just to discuss changes to code or documentation.
-To make actual changes follow the [git workflow](https://guides.github.com/introduction/flow/) practices as indicated in the (./CONTRIBUTING.md).
+To make actual changes to the code follow the [git workflow](https://guides.github.com/introduction/flow/) practices as indicated in the (./CONTRIBUTING.md).

 ## License
 DENOPTIM is licensed under the terms of the GNU Affero GPL version 3.0 license.